-Taking Glasgow as an example you can get an all-day adult ticket covering the Greater Glasgow area for £4.70 and an all-week ticket allowing unlimited travel for £17.50.
+First Bus covers much of Scotland and taking Glasgow as an example you can get an all-day adult ticket for the Greater Glasgow area for £4.70, and an all-week ticket allowing unlimited travel for £17.50.
 The airport bus to the city centre is £9.
+(January 2021 prices).

 Once you get out into the Highlands you’ll find a lot of competing bus companies so it wouldn’t be practical to list them all here, but to be honest I really wouldn’t advise using the bus in the Highlands as they’re so infrequent.

-My advice in this instance would be to use a hire car but if you’d like more information about using Scotland’s public transport network take a look at my guide ‘Can I Travel Around Scotland Without a Car?‘
+My advice in this instance would be to use a hire car but if you’d like more information about using Scotland’s public transport network take a look at my guide ‘How To Travel Around Scotland Without a Car‘